-Generally, the staff will contact parents if a child becomes ill at daycare with any of the following symptoms:
+Generally, the staff would contact parents if a child becomes ill at Day Care with any of the following symptoms: Vomiting;

-- Vomiting

-- Diarrhea

-- Elevated temperature, listlessness

-- > Red eyes or ears

-- Acute cold, severe coughing

-- Undiagnosed skin rash or infections

-- Unusual irritability or restlessness, complaints of pain

-- Changes in energy, appetite, or pallor
+Diarrhea Elevated temperature, listlessness; Red eyes or ears; Acute cold, severe coughing; Undiagnosed skin rash or infections; Unusual irritability or restlessness, complaints of pain Changes in energy, appetite or pallor ill heath sheet that is completed daily.

-A child displaying any of these symptoms if possible, will be isolated from the other children, as per guidelines from Public Health.
-All symptoms, illness, and medication are noted on the child's symptoms if ill heath sheet that is completed daily.
+A child displaying any of these symptoms if possible will be isolated from the other children, as per guidelines from Public Health.
+All symptoms, illness, and medication are noted on the child's symptoms if